php/php-langspec/spec/04-basic-concepts.md

 equal to 1, so value assignment is used to copy the inner array's second element for all conforming implementations that use eager copying.

-Although the examples in this subclause only use arrays with one element or two elements, the model works equally well for all arrays even though they can have an arbitrarily large number of elements.
+Although the examples in this section only use arrays with one element or two elements, the model works equally well for all arrays even though they can have an arbitrarily large number of elements.
 As to how an HStore accommodates all of them, is unspecified and unimportant to the abstract model.

 ####Deferred Array Copying
-As mentioned in the previous subclause ([§§](#value-assignment-of-array-types-to-local-variables)), an implementation may choose to use a deferred copy mechanism instead of eagerly making a copy for value assignment of arrays.
-An implementation may use any deferred copy mechanism desired so long as it conforms to the abstract model's description of deferred array copy mechanisms presented in this subclause.
+As mentioned in the previous section ([§§](#value-assignment-of-array-types-to-local-variables)), an implementation may choose to use a deferred copy mechanism instead of eagerly making a copy for value assignment of arrays.
+An implementation may use any deferred copy mechanism desired so long as it conforms to the abstract model's description of deferred array copy mechanisms presented in this section.

 Because an array's contents can be arbitrarily large, eagerly copying an array's entire contents for value assignment can be expensive.
 In